-Joshua Hogan was born in Pittsburgh Pennsylvania and received his BA from Carlow College (now Carlow University).
+Joshua Hogan was born in Pittsburgh, Pennsylvania.
+He received his BA from Carlow College (now Carlow University).
 While at Carlow, he began a series of paintings inspired by his participation in the program, Semester at Sea.
-This journey to 15 countries, including Egypt, Vietnam, Turkey and Morocco, laid the foundation for the fluid shapes he creates today; a way to visually communicate his own interactions with people as well as the interactions he observes between people.
+This journey to 15 countries, including Egypt, Vietnam, Turkey, and Morocco, laid the foundation for the fluid shapes he creates today.

 In 2001, Hogan opened BoxHeart Gallery in Pittsburgh's Bloomfield neighborhood and began exhibiting fellow emerging and mid-career artists whose artwork exemplifies the diversity and originality of contemporary art.
 Since then, he has exhibited hundreds of regional, national, and international artists while maintaining his own art studio.
 His paintings have shown nationally including exhibitions in the Carnegie Museum of Art, the Westmoreland Museum of Art, and Fallingwater’s Huntington Museum as well as internationally in the Love Art Fair in Toronto, Ontario, Canada.
 His paintings have appeared in several film productions including Bloodlines (TV Series), The Perks of Being a Wall Flower (Feature Film), and Me, Earl, and the Dying Girl (Feature Film).
 His paintings were recently exhibited at The Affordable Art Fair in New York City, Superfine!
 Art Fair in Washington DC, Aqua Art Miami Beach, and LA Art Show.